Stride-Labs/mainnet/incentivized-testnet/README.md

 ### Disclaimers
 1. We will NOT verify your submission is valid until the incentivized testnet has finished.
 2. The points listed in the task are the max you can earn for completing the task with high quality.
 Most submissions will earn fewer points for low quality, or no points if they violate the rules.
-2. You will be asked to prove you own the address associated with the account that completed the task
+3. You will be asked to prove you own the address associated with the account that completed the task
-3. You will be asked for several other verifications to prevent sybil attacks.
+4. You will be asked for several other verifications to prevent sybil attacks.
+5. Most tasks can only be completed once.
+Use your judgement (e.g. we will NOT reward you for delegating twice)
 ## How To Submit A Task
 Please submit evidence you've completed a task using this [SUBMISSION FORM](https://forms.gle/urhJDEkqfMM9h1367).